Last updated on September 19th, 2018

-“Prepping and Preparedness 1” is a level of being prepared for 1-week.
+“Prepping and Preparedness 1” is being prepared for about 1 week of disruption.

-If you are someone who wants to get started prepping (regardless of your reason why) and you’re not quite sure how to go about it, I can almost guarantee that once you begin taking action you will become motivated and easily make it to level-2.
+If you want to get started prepping and you’re not quite sure how to go about it, I can almost guarantee that once you begin taking action you will become motivated and easily make it to level 2.

-If all you do is complete levels 1 and 2, you will be set up for most all ‘typical’ disruptions that are most likely to come your way.
+If all you do is complete level 1 and 2, you will be set up for most all ‘typical’ disruptions that are most likely to come your way.

 Like most working people, your day is likely very busy and filled with the stresses of life.
 This may be especially true if you have kids at home!
 You may feel like you have little or no extra time to do anything else.
 Maybe your budget is strained (whose isn’t right?).